Vito Mannone: Later career

 Mannone returned to Hull City on 4 January 2012, signing on loan until the end of the season.
-His first game back at the KC Stadium was an FA Cup Third round match against Ipswich Town, with Hull City winning 3–1.
+His first game back at the KC Stadium was an FA Cup third round match against Ipswich Town, with Hull City winning 3–1.
 His first league game was a 1–0 away win over Reading.
-He then played in the FA Cup Fourth round match against Crawley which ended in a surprise 0–1 defeat for Hull, during which he was announced Man of the Match.
+He then played in the FA Cup fourth round match against Crawley Town which ended in a surprise 1–0 defeat for Hull, during which he was announced as Man of the Match.
 He then kept a clean sheet over Doncaster in a goalless draw at the KC Stadium on 31 January.

 Due to injuries to both Wojciech Szczęsny and Łukasz Fabiański, Mannone was the first choice goalkeeper, playing the full 90 minutes in a 0–0 draw against Stoke City, and keeping another clean sheet a week later against Liverpool at Anfield.
 Mannone also played in a 1–1 draw against Manchester City on 23 September.
 Due to his performances this season Mannone stated he was ready to challenge Szczęsny for the number one spot.
 He effectively succeeded Fabiański for the number two spot.

 In March, with Szczęsny rested for a few matches and Mannone injured, Fabiański filled in.
 Fabiański's performances got him promoted to reserve, pushing Mannone down to third choice.

 Sunderland

 2013–2015

 On 3 July 2013, Mannone signed a two-year contract with Sunderland, for an undisclosed fee.
 Mannone started both of Sunderland's matches in the Premier League Asia Trophy in pre-season, but Keiren Westwood was preferred to him for the opening league game of the season against Fulham.
 After featuring in the League Cup, Mannone made his league debut for the Black Cats in a 1–0 loss at Hull, replacing the injured Westwood.
 Mannone retained his place for a 2–1 cup win over Southampton, and made his first league start in a 1–0 home win over Manchester City.

-In the 2nd leg of the semi-final tie against Manchester United in the League Cup, Mannone saved two penalties in the penalty shoot out at the end of the extra time that helped Sunderland qualify for the Final at Wembley against Manchester City.
+In the second leg of the semi-final tie against Manchester United in the League Cup, Mannone saved two penalties in the penalty shoot out at the end of the extra time that helped Sunderland qualify for the final at Wembley against Manchester City.

-On 22 April 2014, Mannone was named the Sunderland Supporters Player of the Year, at a special presentation night at the Stadium of Light.
-On 29 May 2014, he was named the club's official Player of the Year.
+On 22 April 2014, Mannone was named the Sunderland Supporters' Player of the Year at a special presentation night at the Stadium of Light.
+On 29 May 2014, he was named the club's Player of the Year.

 Mannone began the 2014–15 season as first choice, but after a series of poor performances culminating in an 8–0 loss at Southampton and a 2–0 home defeat at Arsenal the following week he was dropped in favour of Costel Pantilimon.
 Pantilimon remained first choice for the rest of the season, with Mannone only featuring in cup games and in a 3–1 defeat at Chelsea on the final day.